xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges28.md

 --------

-When a server-side operation got canceled due to an explicit client cancel request via HTTP `DELETE /_api/job`, previous versions of ArangoDB returned an HTTP status code of 408 (request timeout) for the response of the canceled operation.
+When a server-side operation got canceled due to an explicit client cancel request via HTTP `DELETE /_api/job`, previous versions of AvocadoDB returned an HTTP status code of 408 (request timeout) for the response of the canceled operation.

 The HTTP return code 408 has caused problems with some client applications.
 Some browsers (e.g. Chrome) handled a 408 response by resending the original request, which is the opposite of what is desired when a job should be canceled.

-Therefore ArangoDB will return HTTP status code 410 (gone) for canceled operations from version 2.8 on.
+Therefore AvocadoDB will return HTTP status code 410 (gone) for canceled operations from version 2.8 on.